wanghmin/wanghmin2.github.io/content/publication/yuan-2024-vhk/index.md

   complex and non-repetitive.
 Our method tackles this challenge by homogenizing the yarn-level material locally at volumetric elements.
-Assigning a virtual volume of a knitting structure enables us to model bending and twisting effects via a simple volumepreserving penalty and thus effectively alleviates the material nonlinearity.
+Assigning a virtual volume of a knitting structure enables us to model bending and twisting effects via a simple volume-preserving penalty and thus effectively alleviates the material nonlinearity.
   We employ an adjoint Gauss-Newton formulation [Zehnder et al. 2021] to battle the dimensionality challenge of such per-element material optimization.
 This intuitive material model makes the forward simulation GPU-friendly.
 To this end, our pipeline